How to play top lane - ultimate League of Legends top lane guide

 One advantage is that enemies will also have no clue, how to stop you.
-Maybe you will manage to reach that level, where your team begins to support you, and while you're in battle with three enemies, they take dragon or Baron in the meantime.
-Or maybe enemy team will ignore you and you'll be content of clapping their Nexus?
+Maybe you will manage to reach that level, where your team begins to support you, and while you're in a battle with three enemies, they take dragon or Baron in the meantime.
+Or maybe an enemy team will ignore you and you'll be content of clapping their Nexus?

 How to carry as a top laner

-Now that you have your champion picked, you chose summoner spells, and recognized win conditions, it’s time to realize your plan.
+Now that you have your champion picked, you chose summoner spells and recognized win conditions, it’s time to realize your plan.

 1. Crush the opponent

 Strong, aggressive early game champions (Pantheon, Renekton) and lane bullies (Jayce, Teemo, Riven) share the concept of winning lane.
 You keep harassing your opponent, forcing him back or killing.
 This is how you keep your enemy away from gold and experience, slowing down his progress and scaling.
-In extreme case you may be content to watch them rage quit.
+In extreme cases, you may be content to watch them rage quit.

-Certain champions can survive in lane for a long time, even after losing a trade.
-Champions that are not using mana are better for this, since the only limitation for them are cooldowns.
+Certain champions can survive in the lane for a long time, even after losing a trade.
+Champions that are not using mana are better for this since the only limitation for them are cooldowns.
 Good examples here are Vladimir, Garen or Tryndamere.
 Sooner or later you will find yourself in a significant HP advantage giving you kill threat and lane control.

 Almost every tank shares this approach as they have relatively low damage compared to other champions.
 They will most likely get bodied in the lane, especially as melee into ranged, but as long as they don’t feed like crazy, they will become relevant.